Geonovum/KP-APIs/API-strategie-extensies/Supplement v1.0 (informative).md

 ## **Informative API Principles**

 <aside class="note">
-API principles have unique numbers, depricated principles are removed from the list, new principles will get a new and higher nunmber.
+API principles have unique numbers, deprecated principles are removed from the list, new principles will get a new and higher nunmber.
 Thus gaps in the sequence can occur
 </aside>